sel163/595_ICE_tracker/index.md

 <iframe src="ICE_tracker.html" height="855" width="95%"></iframe>

 ### What's the scoop?
 The source for ICE sightings is [stopice.net](https://www.stopice.net/).
 This site collects user-submitted ICE reports.
 The data is pulled in XML format, clipped to NJ and cleaned manually for any discrepencies.
 The source is updated daily, but the data is pulled manually for this project.
 This data was last updated on 12/15/2025.
+This information will continue to be refined and is slowly being combined with data on additional confirmed ICE raids from reputable local news sources.

 The source for population data is the American Community Survey 2019 5-year estimates.
 These were originally downloaded in tabular form and joined to shapefiles at the tract level.
 Some tracts contained poor data quality estimates which are addressed by white hatching in the static maps.
 Data was further refined to North Jersey only using a clip function to specified North Jersey-counties.